fonoster/rox/README.md

 Environment variables are used in the entry point script to render configuration templates.
 You can specify the values of these variables during `docker run`, `docker-compose up`, or in Kubernetes manifests in the `env` array.

 - `DEFAULT_LANGUAGE_CODE` - Sets the default language for the application.
 Defaults to `en-US`
-- `GOOGLE_CONFIG_FILE` - The file containing the Service Account with access to Google Speech APIs and Dialogflow
 - `OTL_EXPORTER_PROMETHEUS_PORT` - Sets Prometheus port.
 Defaults to `9090`
 - `OTL_EXPORTER_PROMETHEUS_ENDPOINT` - Sets Prometheus endpoint.
 Defaults to `/metrics`
 - `OTL_EXPORTER_JAEGER_URL` - If set, it will send traces to Jaeger